leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 ## Supplier Onboarding Configuration

-My Information form field values can be configured under **Supplier Onboarding** in Supplier Configuration settings.
+My Information form field values can be configured under **Supplier Onboarding** in Supplier Configuration settings.Fields can be configured at website level.

 Navigate to **LeanSwift->Supplier Portal->Settings** and switch to Multi Website Scope configuration.

 <kbd>